What is Vertical Integration?

 There are two types of vertical integration:

-- Backward Integration → When an acquirer moves upstream, the company is purchasing suppliers or product manufacturers (that are further away from the end customer).
+• Backward Integration → When an acquirer moves upstream, the company purchases suppliers or product manufacturers (that are further away from the end customer).

-Horizontal integration refers to a merger where competitors are combining their operations (and asset base) to benefit from economies of scale, increased buyer power over suppliers and vendors, and expanding their reach into new geographical locations (and end markets).
+Horizontal integration refers to a merger where competitors combine their operations (and asset base) to benefit from economies of scale, increased buyer power over suppliers and vendors, and expand their reach into new geographical locations (and end markets).

 The differentiating factor between horizontal integration and vertical integration is that horizontal integration is the merger of close competitors operating in the same market.